CloudLabsAI-Azure/Microsoft-Fabric-Models-to-Outcomes/Microsoft Fabric/Models to Outcomes/Instructions/Exercise 3.md

     ```python
     %%code
-    one hot encode Geography and Gender features from df
+    One hot encode Geography and Gender features from df
     ```

     ![](./images/29042025(125).png)